 The state of Oklahoma once allowed the EITC to be both non-refundable and refundable.
 However, for the 2016 filing year, Oklahoma’s EITC has been made non-refundable.

-Qualifying taxpayers could still claim the credit to offset any taxes they owe, but could no longer use the credit to claim cash refund beyond their tax liability.
+Qualifying taxpayers could now claim the credit to offset any taxes they owe, and use the credit to claim cash refund beyond their tax liability.

 Oklahoma Temporary Assistance for Needy Families (TANF) #